alleyinteractive/wp-rest-api-guard/README.md

 ### Restrict Anonymous Access to the REST API

-The plugin can restrict anonymous access for any request to the REST API:
+The plugin can restrict anonymous access for any request to the REST API in the plugin's settings or via code:

-[screenshot from settings]

-Or via code:

 ```php
 add_filter( 'rest_api_guard_prevent_anonymous_access', fn () => true );